boonecabaldev/text-files/ssi/ssi-appeal-handwritten-notes.md

 - this shows that I did everthing necessary to move claim forward
 - In the end, I had to call SS to figure out why I hadn't received word

+The following table chronicles the correspondences between Boone Cabal and Nancy Griggs.

 | Date | Event |
 |---|---|
 | 09-04-24 | Boone receives denial letter.
 Emails Nancy. |